 - Rare or Limited Editions: Acquiring highly sought-after bottles directly from wineries.

-However, not all funds offer the same level of access.
-Investors should confirm how the fund sources its wines and whether they benefit from privileged relationships with producers.
+That said, not every fund delivers the same level of access.
+Ask directly how the fund sources its wines and whether the team genuinely benefits from privileged relationships with top producers.
+The answer matters.

 8. Diversification Within the Fund